SuperOfficeDocs/superoffice-docs/user-guide/en/user/StandardCRM/diary/editing-follow-ups.md

 To edit an existing follow-up:

 1. Open the required follow-up (see [Open follow-ups](Opening-Follow-ups.md)).
 The **Appointment**, **Task** or **Phone Call** dialog appears.
-2. Make the required changes in the dialog (see [The Dialog for follow-ups](Dialog-for-followups.md)).
+2. Make the required changes in the dialog. [!include[See Appointment dialog](../../includes/see-apt-dialog.md)]
 3. Click **Save** to save the information and close the dialog.

 > [!NOTE]